jred55/azure-voting-app-redis-1/README.md

 There's already a Dockerfile provided to you in this [path](https://github.com/samiyaakhtar/azure-voting-app-redis/blob/master/azure-vote/Dockerfile) that needs to be used by the continuous integration pipelines to create the docker build.

-1. Before you start with Challenge 2 and 3, make sure you enabled multistage pipelines in your Azure Dev Ops.
+1. Enable multistage pipelines in your Azure Dev Ops.
 2. Create a fork of the repository located [here](https://github.com/Azure-Samples/azure-voting-app-redis).
 3. Click on `New pipeline` in your Azure DevOps Project under Pipelines
 4. Select your forked repository under the repositories section.